 Emergency or critical incident plan: guidance and examples

-Prepare for emergencies by making sure your school has an emergency plan detailing how you'll respond to various significant incidents, including an outbreak of acute respiratory disease.
+Prepare for emergencies by making sure your school has an emergency or critical incident plan detailing how you'll respond to various significant incidents.

-- Helping staff respond effectively to an emergency on site or during an educational visit
+The aim of the plan (also called a critical incident plan) is to help you and your staff plan for and respond effectively to an emergency on site or during an educational visit.

-This is explained on page 5 of the DfE’s non-statutory emergency planning and response guidance.
+This is explained in the DfE’s non-statutory emergency planning and response guidance.

 Make sure you consult members of staff, management boards and governors when developing your emergency plan.